chrisotto6/VSCodeFitNesse/README.md

 Be on the latest version of VS Code (utilizes workspaces).
 Also assumes that you have Java installed to run FitNesse, through the JVM.

-## Known Issues

-> As of right now only works with context.txt files any other kind of test caching or file extensions do not work.
-I believe the latest version of FitNesse comes
-> with a new .wiki extension.
-If you need to format the .wiki file extension please log an issue to the Github page.

 ## Demos

 ### Syntax Highlighting